 AIRS and Climate Science

-AIRS had demonstrated exceptional accuracy and yield, providing over 300,000 temperature and water vapor profiles globally with accuracies comparable to radiosondes-even from uninhabited or totally inaccessible areas.
+AIRS has demonstrated exceptional accuracy and yield, providing over 300,000 temperature and water vapor profiles globally with accuracies comparable to radiosondes – even from uninhabited or totally inaccessible areas.
 The AIRS “satellite-sondes” enable direct observation of atmospheric events and processes related to severe weather and climate.
-For the first time we are forming a precise picture of the three-dimensional global distribution of water vapor and carbon dioxide, the primary greenhouse gases.
+For the first time, we are forming a precise picture of the three-dimensional global distribution of water vapor and carbon dioxide, Earth's primary greenhouse gases.

 Climate Processes and Model Validation

-The largest uncertainties in global climate models are associated with cloud and water vapor feedback processes.
-Until now, measurements of water vapor from the atmosphere's upper troposphere have been limited, and as a result accurate modeling of water vapor feedbacks with increasing surface temperature a problem for global climate models.
-Since its launch in 2002, the AIRS instrument has been able to provide data which has shown a positive correlation between sea surface temperature and water vapor at 250 millibar, indicating a "positive" upper tropospheric water vapor feedback with increased surface warming.
+The largest uncertainties for future climate predictions using global climate models are associated with cloud and water vapor feedback processes.
+Until now, measurements of water vapor from the atmosphere's upper troposphere have been limited.
+As a result, accurate modeling of water vapor feedbacks with increasing surface temperature are a problem for global climate models.
+Since its launch in 2002, the AIRS instrument has been able to provide data which has shown a positive correlation between sea surface temperature and water vapor at 250 hPa, indicating a "positive" upper tropospheric water vapor feedback with increased surface warming.
 Other studies using AIRS data have confirmed that water vapor feedback is positive with increased global warming.